 - 1. Which is your workplace more like-Piranha Pond or Gossip Graveyard? - 2.
-How many people do you know at work whom you can trust to keep a confidence?
+How many people do you know at work that you can trust to keep a confidence?
 Are you more trusting or guarded on the job? - 3.
 Can you share a time when you risked your reputation and defended a person who was not present? - 4.
-Do people know that we are Christians by the way we are careful with words?
-If you had to choose between a public testimony of faith and a life of careful words as your witness, which do you think God would prefer?
-Why? - 5.
-How do you deal with gossip? - 6.
+How do you deal with gossip? - 5.
 Is backstabbing common where you work?
-Have you ever been stabbed in the back by a coworker? - 7.
+Have you ever been stabbed in the back by a coworker? - 6.
 If you could wave a magic wand where you work and make the piranhas all go away, how would it change the atmosphere?